Treatment for ulcerative colitis

 Acupuncture is an essential element of traditional Chinese medicine.
 It includes inserting or picking tiny needles into multiple body points at different depths.
 Acupuncture aims to restore the flow of energy all over the body.
 It can correct the imbalance that leads to relieving pain, promoting relaxation, and stimulating the healing process.
-Acupuncture is used for treating a diversity of disorders.
+Acupuncture is used to treat a diversity of disorders.
 Some of these involve back pain, arthritis, fibromyalgia, and depression.
-It is also used for comforting the menstrual cramps and labor pain.
+It is also used for comforting menstrual cramps and labor pain.

 HOW DOES ACUPUNCTURE ASSIST WITH ULCERATIVE COLITIS?

 Acupuncture is a beneficial therapy for ulcerative colitis as it enhances or activates the body’s natural painkillers.
-It assists the body in lessening pain, decreasing disease activity, and regulating the inflammation linked with ulcerative colitis.
+It helps the body lessen pain, decrease disease activity, and regulate the inflammation of ulcerative colitis.
 No such evidence is present to support acupuncture’s effectiveness for ulcerative colitis.
 There has been only one clinical test to check the advantages of using acupuncture for ulcerative colitis treatment.
 Likewise, 63 studies in 2016 evaluated the effectiveness of acupuncture for ulcerative colitis.
-But there were significant differences among the procedures in these types of research.
+However, there were significant differences among the procedures in these types of research.

 WHAT TO EXPECT?